united-manufacturing-hub/united-manufacturing-hub/CONTRIBUTING.md

 An epic consists out of multiple issues that are bundled together in a user story.
 They can can be divided into multiple issues and get's its own MINOR or MAJOR version.

-At the beginning of the sprint a draft pull request is created from staging to main to track the overall changes.

 #### Processing of the work package

-When work on a new work package (issue) is started, a new branch is created from staging with the following name: `issueID-short-description`, e.g. `465-improve-documentation-factorycube`.
+When work on a new work package (issue) is started, a new branch is created from staging with the following name:

+`issueID-short-description`, e.g. `465-improve-documentation-factorycube`.

 When the work package is processed and tested, a pull request is created from the branch to staging.
 A second person reviews the code and automatic tests are performed.
 If everything is ok the feature is committed to staging using squash & merge.

-The commit should follow the following naming: `issueID Full issue description`.
+The commit should follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) logic.

 This closes the issue.

 #### Sprint end

 After 1.5 weeks the sprint should be finished with all work packages.
 If not, the remaining ones will be put back into the backlog.
 The remaining 2 days are used to test the code in the staging environment.
-If all tests are ok and all open bugs have been fixed, the pull request is approved and staging is merged with main.
-The next sprint is then discussed.
+If all tests are ok and all open bugs have been fixed, a release branch is created in the format `release/v0.0.0`.
+Final tests are conducted.
+For publishing a new version, see also [our guide on how to publish a new release](https://docs.umh.app/docs/developers/publish-new-version/)The next sprint is then discussed.

 ### Special features for externals